 Learn an exercise to train to Walk Your Dog for lifestyle specific training.

-Senior Bosu balance exercises are a priority in exercise selection just like sport-specific training is for athletes.
+Senior Bosu balance exercises are a priority in exercise selection and learning how to train for dog walking, just like sport-specific training is for athletes.
 Take specific daily life tasks such as dog walking, for example.
 Walking a dog is definitely an active lifestyle choice for many people.
 Like any activity, there are varying degrees of difficulty that present a conditioning effect for the participant (and for the dog!).

 You need to be reasonably fit to walk a large dog.